 As for butter, there are many prepared plant-based versions available in grocery stores, but most of them contain palm oil and should be avoided.
 Earth Balance can easily be found in grocery stores and its palm oil is certified fair-trade and does not come from Indonesia.
-However, if you prefer, Internet has many recipes for making your own “butter”.
+However, if you prefer to avoid palm oil altogether, Internet has many recipes for making your own “butter”.
 I still haven’t tried, but it’s on my never-ending to-do list!

 And as for butter in baking, I’ve had great results using a 1:1 ratio of organic unsweetened apple sauce and coconut oil.
 These molasses cookies are the perfect example!

 I also have to admit that I really like roasted sesame oil, which gives such a nice taste to Asian sauces and sautés.

 For the longest time I thought that all there was to the spice department was cinnamon, dried parsley and salt & pepper, and that they really didn’t do anything else than add some flavour to our dishes.
 Boy was I wrong!
 Did you know that by sprinkling some cinnamon or dried oregano on your meal, you were boosting its antioxidant content!?
 Or that by adding a pinch of mustard powder to your cooked broccoli, you would be activating the anti-cancer properties normally lost during cooking!?